 The museum, located on Picton’s foreshore at 9 London Quay, is open daily (except for Christmas).

 Located between Picton and Waikawa, Victoria Domain enjoys an elevated outlook, overlooking Picton’s harbour and picturesque Queen Charlotte Sound.
 Its forested grounds cover 200 hectares and offer lots of recreational opportunities.
 Pick a spot (any spot) for a picnic, go stargazing at night from the lookout, stroll through the reserve or make use of the network of biking tracks.

-If you’re taking on Victoria Domain on foot, you’ll be richly rewarded by stunning scenic views of sparkling sea and rolling hills.
+If you’re taking on Victoria Domain on foot, you’ll be richly rewarded by stunning scenic views of the sparkling sea and rolling hills.
 The Harbour View Track will take about an hour, and you’ll no doubt want to pause for photo stops at every opportunity.
 The Marina to Marina trail is another track with an easy grade, running between Picton and Waikawa Marina.
 Conveniently, the trail begins at Picton Marina, close to the ferry terminal and our rental car depot.
 Climb to the top of a ridge and watch the ferries come and go.
-Or spend a bit more time ambling along the Snout Track - perfect for whiling away an afternoon.
+Or spend a bit more time ambling along the Snout Track — perfect for whiling away an afternoon.
 Weaving through native bush, it ends at the headland, with panoramic views over Queen Charlotte Sound.

 Happen to have brought your own set of two wheels?
 You can ride on many of the same tracks, sharing them with walkers and joggers.
 There are several mountain biking trails along the bottom of Victoria Domain as well as within it.
-Generally they are suitable for all ages and riding skill levels, so the whole family can enjoy it regardless of experience.
+Generally, they are suitable for all ages and riding skill levels, so the whole family can enjoy it regardless of experience.